kerski/power-query-sharepoint-version-history/README.md

 | --------- | -------- |
 | Learning Curve | Leverage the techniques from <a href="https://github.com/kerski/power-query-sharepoint-faster-easier" target="_blank">A Faster (Easier?) way to import SharePoint list data into Power BI</a> to make generating the OData queries a low-code (easier) experience. |
 | Text Limit | With Power BI dataflows, we can store data in text columns well over 32,766.
 I tried to find the theoretical limit documented, but I could not.
 However, I tested text columns close to 2 million records and I had no truncation in a Power BI dataflow. |

+*Table 1 - Overcoming the challenges with ingesting SharePoint version history into Power BI.*

 The solution uses the <a href="https://learn.microsoft.com/en-us/azure/databricks/lakehouse/medallion" target="_blank">Medallion architecture</a>
 which separates responsibilities of each Power BI dataflow to support